hninmabalo/space-project-1-GA-SEI-/README.md

 ## Initial Wireframes

-This is how it start at the beginning.
+This is how it started at the beginning.

 ![display](img/game%20display%20scratch.png)

-Logic for the function of the game.
+Logic for the functions of the game.

 ![gamefunction](img/game%20function%20scratch%20.png)